pchuri/powerpoint/README.md

 - ```add-slide-title-only```: Adds a title slide to the presentation
   - Takes "presentation_name" and "title" as required string arguments
   - Creates a title slide with "title" and adds it to presentation
+- ```download-image```: Downloads an image from a URL
+  - Takes "image_url" and "file_name" as required string arguments
+  - Downloads an image from the provided URL and saves it to the specified path for use in presentations
+  - The downloaded image is saved to the folder_path and can be referenced in the presentation
+  - This tool is useful when you want to incorporate external images into your presentation
 - ```add-slide-section-header```: Adds a section header slide to the presentation
   - Takes "presentation_name" and "header" as required string arguments
   - Creates a section header slide with "header" (and optionally "subtitle") and adds it to the presentation